 UNSW EngSoc is the constituent engineering society at UNSW and our member base consists of all students within the nine schools of the UNSW Faculty of Engineering.
 We aim for the development of students’ skills in engineering, through various programs and industry events.
 We’re here to help students establish stable foundations for a smooth, rewarding transition from university to a professional industrial career.

-The EngSoc Programs portfolio is a developed curriculum thats has the goal of developing engineering students into young professionals.
-The Programs portfolio runs two AHEGS (Australian Higher Education Graduate Statement) accredited professional development programs: the Volunteer Development Program (VDP) and the Engineering Industries Program (EIP).
-The VDP aims to teach soft skills with our partner, Teach for Australia and then participants volunteer to develop these skills.
-In 2016 alone participants volunteered over 1800 hours for various causes.
-They also attend an Industrial Training workshop to hear from past interns about their experiences in gaining IT.
-The EIP aims to educate students about various engineering industries and develop their critical thinking and presentation skills.
+The EngSoc Programs portfolio strives to develop engineering students into young professionals.
+The Programs portfolio runs three AHEGS (Australian Higher Education Graduate Statement) accredited professional development programs: the Volunteer Development Program (VDP), Applied Consulting for Engineers Program (ACE) and Peer Mentoring.
+VDP aims to teach soft skills through interactive workshops and a practical volunteering component, where participants have contributed over 3000 hours of volunteering towards various causes since the program’s start.
+ACE aims to educate students about the application of consulting in various engineering industries, and develop their critical thinking and presentation skills.
 Students work in teams to solve case studies based on real world engineering companies and industries.
 These solutions are pitched to judges and fellow program participants.
+Peer Mentoring aims to help first year undergraduate students smoothly transition into university life, in all social, academic and professional aspects.

 The EngSoc Socials Portfolio is dedicated to executing high-calibre social activities catered to engineering students of all ages.
 From our flagship events such as ball, sports day, and camp, to our games nights and halloween parties, our events socially enhance thousands of students' lives annually.